circleci/circleci-docs/jekyll/_cci2/workflows.md

 ### Using Job Contexts to Share Environment Variables

 The following example shows a workflow with four sequential jobs that use a Context to share environment variables.
-See the [Contexts]({{ site.baseurl }}/2.0/contexts) section for detailed instructions.
+See the [Contexts]({{ site.baseurl }}/2.0/contexts) document for detailed instructions.

 The following `config.yml` snippet is an example of a sequential job workflow configured to use the resources defined in the `org-global` context: